by the British Computer Society (BCS)

 Computing specialists are in high demand as technology now plays a role in almost everything we do.
 Our computing degree combines the core principles of the field with a forward-looking approach to embracing and driving new developments.

 The course will prepare you for a career in this exciting industry with your highly sought-after skills in computer programming, database development, networking, website development and information systems design.
 These are vital skills for gaining entry into organisations which demand confident and technically equipped computing graduates.

-You can also choose to study this course with an Industrial Placement year in 2019 BSc (Hons) Computing (with Industrial Placement)* UCAS code: COIP.
+You can also choose to study this course with an Industrial Placement year BSc (Hons) Computing (with Industrial Placement)* UCAS code: COIP.